SESAME Field Trip: Open door policy at a synchrotron | DW | 04.11.2019

 So that's that.
 Case closed.

-But the door on science and diplomacy in the Middle East is wide open.
+But the door on science and diplomacy in the Middle East remains wide open.

 One last photo before we go: Science journalists on a Middle East field trip, missing one but including DW's Zulfikar Abbany (bottom, right)